aggle/public_wifi/README.rst

   (`ps_id'), and stamp (`stamp_id') identifiers that belong to a subtraction group.
 To create a subset of the database, get the key and call `DBManager.create_subtr_subset_db(key)'

+  TODO: OK, first we obviously need instructions on how to create the database.

 1.2 Performing PSF subtraction